Deploying Keycloak on AWS ECS with Fargate using Terraform

 - AWS CLI configured with appropriate credentials

-- A registered domain name (optional, but recommended for production)
+- Registered domain name (optional but recommended for production)

 VPC Setup

-We'll start by creating a Virtual Private Cloud (VPC) with public and private subnets across multiple Availability Zones:
+Let's start by creating a Virtual Private Cloud (VPC) with public and private subnets across multiple availability zones:

 1# VPC Configuration